Mpox

 • swollen lymph nodes (bean-shaped glands throughout the body)

-The rash begins as a flat sore which develops into a round, tense blister, which may be itchy or painful and is often discoloured in the centre.
 As the rash heals, the lesions dry up, crust over and fall off.
 Some people have lots of sores, while others may only have a few.
 These can appear anywhere on the body and are often seen at the site of initial infection.

 Direct contact includes: